The Board of

 members in the various NALP regions, as assigned by the President, by communicating with members through phone conferences, e-mail, and meetings.

-- Attends Regional Business Meetings during the Annual Education
+- Attends any regional meetings during the Annual Education

 projects as requested by the President, such as serving on Board